tharunsrisanth07-dotcom/Banking-System-C/README.md

 Defined the AccountNode structure for dynamically storing account data using a linked list.

-Loaded existing accounts from accounts.dat into a sorted linked list at startup (load_accounts()).
+Loaded existing accounts from accounts.dat into a sorted linked list at start (load_accounts()).

 Implemented sorted insertion to always maintain ordered accounts (insert_account_sorted()).